RU09342/lab-3-interrupts-and-timers-Veronicaw1013/Button Based Delay/README.md

 ## General Format

 The watchdog timer must be turned off for the five boards, and all of outputs were declared with their proper PxDIR ("0" sets an input and "1" sets an output) values.
-PxREN (pullup/pulldown resistor enabled) and PxIE (interrupt enable) also had to be used as the button will be used for the interrupts.
+PxREN (pullup/pulldown resistor enabled) and PxIE (interrupt enable), PxIES ("0" is rising edge, "1" is falling edge), and PxIFG ("0" clears interrupt flag, "1" sets the interrupt) also had to be used as the button will be used for the interrupts.
 The inputs and outputs for each board can be seen later.

 WDTCTL = WDTPW | WDTHOLD; // Stop watchdog timer

-P1DIR =BIT0 + BIT6; // set bits 1.0 and 1.6 as outputs
+P1DIR |= BIT0 + BIT6;   // pins 1.0 and 1.6 are set as outputs

+P1REN|= BIT3;   // pullup or pulldown resistor enabled

+P1OUT|= BIT3;   // pullup resistor selected

+P1IE |= BIT3;   // interrupt enable on port 1.3

+P1IES |= BIT3;  // set interrupt to falling edge

+P1IFG &= ~BIT3; // clear interrupt flag

 For the MSP430FR2311, MSP430FR5994, and MSP430FR6989, the GPIO power-on default high-impedance mode must also be disabled within the main function.